solana-foundation/developer-content/content/guides/dapps/cash-app.md

 difficulty: Intermediate
 title: "Cash App on Solana"
 description:
-  "Solana developer quickstart guide to learn how to create a react-native mobile app that is both Android and iOS compatible.
+  "Solana developer quickstart guide to learn how to create a React Native mobile app that is both Android and iOS compatible.
 This app will mimic a cash app experience but run on the Solana blockchian, showcasing that web3 products can have the same user experience as web2 products.
 To build this, we will